Linguistically-Controlled Paraphrase Generation: List of Linguistic Attributes

 \section{List of Linguistic Attributes}

 We use expert-crafted linguistic indices as the control attributes for CPG.
 Table~\ref{tab:indices} lists all the indices that we use.
-We select 40 out of 276 total indices in the three libraries.
-We select indices such that there are no duplicates, there is a representative index from each family, there is at least one index from each domain, the index is not too granular as to not be useful, and the selected included indices have utility in text style control.
+We select 40 indices, such that there are no duplicates, there is a representative index from each family, there is at least one index from each domain, the index is not too granular as to not be useful, and the selected included indices have utility in text style control.

+The linguistic indices employed in our work are derived from off-the-shelf tools that implement linguist-defined rules grounded in psycholinguistics literature.
+Lexical and surface-level indices, for example, are computed by simply counting word occurrences, ensuring robust and reliable measurements.
+Syntactic and discourse indices are extracted using part-of-speech (POS) tagging, dependency parsing, and named entity recognition (NER), for which we employ the \texttt{en\_core\_web\_sm} model from spaCy~\citep{spacy}.
+This model has been reported to achieve 97\% accuracy on POS tagging, 92\% on parsing, and a 0.84 F1-score on NER, verifying the reliability of these derived attributes.
+Moreover, the deterministic nature of these algorithms guarantees consistent results across experiments.
+All models and baselines in our study are evaluated using the same input indices and evaluation process, ensuring fair comparison of their linguistic-control capabilities.
 For the full descriptions please refer to~\citet{Lu_2010},~\citet{lu2012relationship}, and~\citet{lee-lee-2023-lftk}.

 The following is a brief description of a few indices as an example: \textbf{Automated Readability Index} is the grade level required for a reader to comprehend the text, from preschool to professor level. \textbf{Lexical words} are nouns, verbs, adjectives, and adverbs. \textbf{Sophisticated words} are the unconventional words.
-We consider the 2000 least frequent words in the American National Corpus as sophisticated. \textbf{Gpe Entity} is a geopolitical entity. \textbf{Norp entity} is nationalities or religious or political groups. \textbf{Age of acquisition} is the typical age at which a person learns and begins to use a particular word.
+We consider the 2000 least frequent words in the American National Corpus as sophisticated. \textbf{GPE Entity} is a geopolitical entity. \textbf{NORP entity} is nationalities or religious or political groups. \textbf{Age of acquisition} is the typical age at which a person learns and begins to use a particular word.